AxNaash/AIBackup-FiveM-FivePD-/README.md

     SWAT(GrangerFIB car and SWAT model)
     Bombing Squad (Riot car and Juggernaut model)
     LSPD non-lethal (the default one with non-lethal weapons : stun-gun + pump shotgun).
+    LSPD Female (the default one with female models).
+    Forensics (Policet car and masked ped model).

 **IMPORTANT** : for the last one to be **non-lethal** you have to download the nonlethal shotgun resource and start it in your server.
 Otherwise, you can change the ‘weapon 2 = WEAPON_PUMPSHOTGUN’ in backuptype6 in the client.lua to ‘WEAPON_STUNGUN’.